FabreFrederic/git-hook-pre-commit-master-not-allowed/README.md

 # git-hook-pre-commit-master-not-allowed
 This hook is a local repository hook.
-If you work in feature team, usually, you are not allowed to commit on the master branch.It checks if the developer commits on the master branch and stops the commit.
+If you work in feature team, usually, you are not allowed to commit on the master branch.
+It checks if the developer commits on the master branch and stops the commit.